hecknt/distroless/README.md

 ## Goals

-- From scratch buildstream setup in [@projectbluefin/egg](https://github.com/projectbluefin/egg)
+- Additions from GNOME OS are in [@projectbluefin/egg](https://github.com/projectbluefin/egg)
 - This repository assembles it all together, aka the containerfile
 - No dx image, everything in homebrew or sysexts